Josh Scherer: Career

 While in college, Scherer ran a food blog called Culinary Bro-Down, which later inspired his first cookbook of the same name.
 Three months after starting it in 2013, it was nominated by Saveur magazine in the Best Food Blog Awards category.
 Scherer also said that he honed his cooking skills by watching the Food Network.
 Additionally he began writing about food for Mojo, a column in the blog for UCLA's Daily Bruin.

 From late 2014 until mid-2015, Scherer was a columnist for Maxim magazine, where he wrote articles about food, primarily for a column called Bite Club.
 From 2015 to 2016, Scherer was a senior food writer and associate food editor for Los Angeles Magazine.

 In 2017, he released his first cookbook The Culinary Bro-Down Cookbook, inspired by his blog of the same name, that he ran while in college.

 After sending a copy of his cookbook to Mythical Entertainment, he was brought on as the culinary producer for the YouTube web series Good Mythical Morning.
 In 2019 he began hosting his own spinoff show called Food Fears.
 In 2020, he launched the YouTube channel Mythical Kitchen.
-Mythical Kitchen's most well known series is Last Meals, where a famous guest star shares what their ideal last meal would be and is served that meal while being interviewed by Josh.
-That same year, Scherer launched the podcast A Hot Dog Is a Sandwhich that he co-hosts with fellow Mythical Kitchen chef Nicole Enayati.
+The content Mythical Kitchen produces includes various video series, its most well known being Last Meals, where a famous guest star shares what their ideal last meal would be and is served that meal while being interviewed by Josh.
+That same year, Scherer launched the podcast A Hot Dog Is a Sandwich that he co-hosts with fellow Mythical Kitchen chef Nicole Enayati.

 In 2024, Scherer and the YouTube comedy duo Rhett & Link released the cookbook The Mythical Cookbook.
 It was a #1 New York Times bestseller in the Advice, How-To & Miscellaneous category for one week.

 Personal life

-Scherer is married to Julia Levy, who he married in 2024.
-He is also Jewish.
+Scherer married Julia Levy in 2024.
+Scherer has ADHD and has discussed his mental health struggles on episodes of his show Last Meals.